thegetty/photoarchive-csv/README.md

 ## Introduction

-The J. Paul Getty Trust (the "Trust"), operating as the Getty Research Institute, has embarked on a project to digitize, and redesign the current infrastructure of the [Getty Photo Archive](http://www.getty.edu/research/tools/provenance/) and publish them as Linked Open Data (LOD) as part of the PHAROS Project.
+The J. Paul Getty Trust (the "Trust"), operating as the Getty Research Institute, intends to embark on a project to digitize, and redesign the current infrastructure of the [Getty Photo Archive](http://www.getty.edu/research/tools/photo/index.html), in order to republish the description of the archive as Linked Open Data (LOD) as part of the [Pharos Project](http://pharosartresearch.org/).
 This project will take some time to complete, and the data provided in this repository is the input to that process.

 **These data will eventually be superseded by the Linked Open Data release.**